4645-DR-TN Initial Notice

 AGENCY: Federal Emergency Management Agency, DHS.

-SUMMARY: This is a notice of the Presidential declaration of a major disaster for the State of Tennessee (FEMA-4637-DR), dated January 14, 2022, and related determinations.
+SUMMARY: This is a notice of the Presidential declaration of a major disaster for the State of Tennessee (FEMA-4645-DR), dated March 11, 2022, and related determinations.

 FOR FURTHER INFORMATION CONTACT: Dean Webster, Office of Response and Recovery, Federal Emergency Management Agency, 500 C Street, SW, Washington, DC 20472, (202) 646-2833.

-I have determined that the damage in certain areas of the State of Tennessee resulting from severe storms, straight-line winds, and tornadoes during the period of December 10 to December 11, 2021, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Tennessee resulting from a severe winter storm during the period of February 3 to February 4, 2022, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of Tennessee.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.